Caldarie/flutter_tflite_audio/README.md

 ## About This Plugin

-### The plugin allows has several features that you can use:
+### The plugin has several features that you can use:

-1. Preprocess stored audio files for inference.
+1. Audio recognition for stored audio files.
 There are some things to note however:

    * Can only run inferences on mono wav files.
 (In the future, an audio converter will be included in this plugin.)
    * Avoid using very large audio files.
 This may cause adverse effects.
-   * For best results, use make sure the sample rate of the audio is similar to the inputSize.
+   * For best results, make sure the sample rate of the wav file is similar to the inputSize.
 For example, GTM models have an input size of 44032.
 So a sample rate of 44100 should be used.
 Similarly, decodedWav models have a inputSize of 16000, so a sample rate of 16000 should be used.

-2. Run inferenced on recorded audio.
-There are some features you can use:
+2. Audio recognition for recordings.
+You can adjust the following with this plugin:

-   * Adjust the recording length/time (bufferRate)
+   * Recording length/time (bufferRate)
+   * SampleRate
-   * Adjust the quality of sound (sampleRate)
+   * Number of inferences/recording

-3. Abiliy to Tune your model accuracy and reduce false positives.
+3. Abiliy to tune your model's output, such as reducing false positives.
 Please look a the [parameters](#rough-guide-on-the-parameters) below for more information.

 <br>